gustavlan/cointegration-analysis/README.md

 See [requirements.txt](requirements.txt) for complete dependencies.
 The file pins exact versions used in CI and should be treated as the source of truth when replicating results (the `pyproject.toml` metadata is intentionally more permissive).

-## 🛠️ Roadmap
+## 🛠️ Roadmap of Future Feature Additions

 1. Integrate a configurable slippage model tied to realized bid/ask spreads.
 2. Add Bayesian updating to threshold selection for adaptive trade sizing.
 3. Expand the CLI to export PDF tear sheets combining equity, risk, and attribution panels.
-4. Layer in order-book-aware execution simulators for high-frequency scenarios.
+4. Layer in order book aware execution simulators for high frequency scenarios.

 ## ⚠️ Disclaimer